19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 ## Languages

-All the Ancestries in Mithrinia speak common; translation is not desired gameplay.
+All the mortals of Mithrinia speak common.

 ### Knowing Languages